nyraval331/signalR-real-time-app/README.md

 # signalR-real-time-app

-# You Can my blog in the codehubs link -> https://www.thecodehubs.com/?p=23403
+# You can watch my blog in thecodehubs link -> https://www.thecodehubs.com/?p=23403